Gastric Bypass Pre-op Instructions

 The day of surgery, we want patients to feel as relaxed as possible, so hopefully all prep work will be taken care of by this point.
 Patients should avoid eating or drinking anything on the day of their surgery (starting at midnight the night before).
 We advise patients to show up in loose, comfortable clothing, and leave all jewelry or other valuables at home.
 The face should be free of make-up and the body should be free of cosmetics such as lotion and perfume.
 Be sure to arrive a little early to the appointment so that any last-minute concerns can be addressed.

-Dr. Fernando Garcia and Dr. David Vazquez are experienced surgeons who have helped many patients overcome obesity through bariatric surgery.
+Our experienced weight loss surgeons have helped many patients overcome obesity through bariatric surgery.
 If you are interested in learning more about gastric bypass surgery and whether you may be a candidate for this procedure, contact us at your earliest convenience.